top of page

 Sustainability at the core

-As the largest Rainforest Certified Coffee Farm in Costa Rica, we are a pioneer in sustainable practices applied on a large agricultural scale
+As the largest Rainforest Certified Coffee Farm in Costa Rica, we are a pioneer in regenerative practices applied on a large agricultural scale

 From the strict safety standards at the coffee mill to ensuing the proper equipment is while pruning trees, we take responsibility and feel pride for our team, our community and our coffee

-We devote 20% of our land to conservation, providing a healthy home for endemic animals, plants an innumerable bird species
+We devote 25% of our land to conservation, providing a healthy home for endemic animals, plants an 127 bird species

 Investing in our employees higher education, company sponsored medical programs and included childcare for seasonal workers is only part of what we do